 Our Recipe for Hiring Great Recruiters

 Having spent decades in the recruitment industry, we appreciate the importance of hiring a great recruiter.
 We’ve been recruiters and we’ve built-out various successful businesses in the talent acquisition industry.
-Collectively, our team has hired and trained tens of dozens of recruiters (agency and corporate).
+Collectively, our team has hired and trained hundreds of recruiters (agency and corporate).
 Through all of these experiences, you know what else we’ve done?
 Made mistakes.
 Lots of them.

 Hiring the Wrong Recruiter Can Be Catastrophic